jlahne/pangborn-tutorial-2025/_main.md

           file = "data/berry-penalty-data.csv")
 ```

 Sometimes, we want to be able to save `R` data for re-loading later.
-It's good to do this explicitly, rather than relying on something like RStudio's version of autosaving (which we've turned off for you at the beginning of this tutorial).
-You might want to do this instead of `write_csv()` because:
+It's good to do this explicitly, rather than relying on something like RStudio's version of autosaving (which we showed you how to turn off ahead of the tutorial).
+You might want to do this instead of `write_csv()` when:

 -  You have non-tabular data (lists, tensors, ggplots, etc)
 -  You are saving the output of time-consuming workflows and want to be able to start again without re-running those workflows